 - 2 cups granulated sugar

-Fill canning pot halfway with water, bring to a near boil, then let simmer.
+Fill canning pot or large stockpot halfway with water, bring to a near boil, then let simmer.

 Drain jars using tongs, place on a clean kitchen towel.
-Ladle the hot jam into the bars, using a sterilized canning funnel.
+Ladle ¼ cup hot syrup into the bars, using a sterilized canning funnel.
+Pack in 1 cup blackberries, gently tap on counter.
+Add more berries.
+Pour hot syrup over the top, then run a sterilized chopstick (or a plastic air bubble remover) around the inside of the jar.
+Top off with more syrup if needed.
 Leave a ¼” headspace.

 Dip a clean paper towel in hot water, then run around the top of each jar.
 Place a lid on each jar, then a band, screw on finger tight.

 Turn canner up to high, place jars in water bath rack, lower rack into water.
 Water should cover by 1 – 2″, if not add a bit more from the other pot that held the jars.
-Bring to a rolling boil, covered, process for 10 minutes.
+Bring to a rolling boil, covered, process pint jars for 15 minutes, quart jars for 20 minutes.
 Turn off the heat, carefully remove jars, placing on a clean dry kitchen towel to cool.

 Once cooled, check again that seals are down (you should hear the Ping! as each one seals).
 Gently remove bands (wash, dry and store for your next project.
 While they look nicer on, if they have water inside from processing, they can rust.
 If you are giving away your canned items, you can always slip one back on), note on jar or lid what is in jar with a date.
 Store in a dry/cool/dark area and use within a year.

-As always, if you ever go to use a canned item and the lid is not sealed anymore, or bulging, discard it immediately!!!!!!
+As always, if you ever go to use a canned item and the lid is not sealed anymore, or bulging, discard the contents immediately!!!!!!
 (I have only ever lost one jar in all my canning, so don’t fret!)
-If you are using a different brand of pectin, be sure to read their directions and to follow them.
+As long as you sterilize the jar, it is fine to reuse later.